JosephKemper/1000-Days-of-Code-Challenge/100 Days of Code Part 4.md

 ### Friday, 1 December, 2023

 Today, I finished the course/tutorial I started a few days ago.
 I very much went beyond the scope the tutorial went through.
 For example, in the tutorial they just copied and pasted the connection to the database, and the creation of a cursor along with the committing of any changes and the closing of the connection into each function where I chose to figure out how to make a wrapper function to put those parts into.
 From there, when they introduced the idea of searching for an individual piece of data they did so via creating a dedicated function and in the process copied code from their function designed to print the data stored in the database out, where I chose to refactor my print statement to allow an optional argument that would let me just use my existing function called within my search function.
 From there, I also chose to modify the search function to let me use the same function to search for any type of data I want in the database.
 I started this tutorial (they call it a course) not simply with the intention of getting introduced to SQL, but with the intention of helping me complete a project that I have until 9 December 2023 to complete.
 I chose to go above and beyond what the tutorial suggested because I want to build the best project I can within the time I have given myself and that required actively thinking about the concepts I was introduced to, and pushing beyond what was introduced.
 The tutorial I went through was just a basic introduction.
 I scheduled a bit more time for learning and practicing; additionally, thanks to this tutorial ... and the extra work I put into learning from it, I have a wealth of resources that can help me with my project, so I think I am going to next find a more advanced course to follow and then see what I can learn from it before I formally start building my project next Thursday.

+# Day 413
+### 2 December 2023

+Today, was kind of an easy day.
+I went through the SQL tutorial on W3 schools.
+I know it was not much, but that was the most I had to give today.

+### 3 December 2023

+Scheduled day off from Coding